beckym223/manual_work/E6_long_edited.md

 can be shown to be the same as a tax apply- ing only to labor income and exempting all property income.30 Several expenditure tax
-25For analyses of the relative merits of the iitiome and expenditure taxes, see Kaldor (1955), Misgave (1976), Pechman (1980), Aaron and Galper (194$)jnd Bradford (1986).
-26The identity of lifetime incomes and expenditures holds when there are gifts to others and beu ts, provided the gifts and bequests are counted as dendi- tures.
-Aaron and Galper (1985) defined such a taks a  "lifetime" income tax, arguing that "there is nrdigical reason why a particular astronomical regularitp31iAild be enshrined in the tax law" (pp. 21-22).
-9)
-27  27See Bradford (1980), pp. 106-9, Bradford (1986 p.
-315, and Musgrave (1976), pp. 11-12.
-Bradfordhi8lds
-this view while Musgrave does not.
-28For an excellent discussion of the lifetime vs. the short-run perspective as a basis for taxation, see Goode (1980).
-29See, for example, Feldstein (1978), Atkinson and Sandmo (1980), Atkinson and Stiglitz (1980), Auerbach and Kotlikoff (1987), ch.
-5, Rosen (1988), p.
-469, and
-Gravelle (1988 and 1989).
-30Like the equality between a consumption and an income tax in present value terms, this assumes that tax and interest rates remain constant over a lifetime and there are no gifts and bequests.
-Let s = saving, w = wages, c = consumption, r = the interest rate, and as- sume that saving in the first period is consumed during

 ### ---Economics-1990-0-09.txt---